Course Catalog

 5 units

 Course provides an opportunity for lower-division students to learn about Santa Cruz, Calif., its contemporary history, culture, and politics through classroom theoretical learning integrated with individual field studies.
 Course also examines social change, qualitative research, and community organizing.
-Enrollment is restricted to College Scholar Students.
 Enrollment limited to 25.
 (General Education Code(s): PR-S.)

 MERR 90F